lovelyqian/AMeFu-Net/README.md

 ## 2.2 preparing the datasets
 Totally three datasets are used in our experiments, including Kinetics, UCF101, and HMDB51.

 We suppose that you have downloaded the datasets by yourself.
-Sorry for we could not provide the original video datasets.
+Sorry for that we could not provide the original video datasets.

 There are mainly three steps to processing our dataset.
-We also provide the scripts we use for your convenience.
+We also provide the scripts for your convenience.

 1. extracting the video frames.
 `sources/video_jpg.py`